 Directed by Joe Wright and based on Ian McEwan’s novel of the same name, Atonement showcased Ronan’s remarkable talent and garnered her widespread recognition.
 In it, she plays Briony Tallis, a teenage girl who develops feelings for her older sister’s lover.

 Ronan’s performance was highly praised, earning her an Academy Award nomination for Best Supporting Actress at the age of 13.
 This made her one of the youngest actresses ever to receive such an honour.
 She was also nominated for several awards including a BAFTA and Golden Globe for Best Supporting Actress and an Empire Award for Best Newcomer.

 She won the Irish Film and Television Award for Best Supporting Actress, the Las Vegas Film Critics Society Award for Youth in Film and the Phoenix Film Critics Society Award for Best Performance by a Youth in a Lead or Supporting Role.

 The following year she appeared in Death Defying Acts and City of Ember.
 Again she received award nominations for her performances in both films and won the Irish Film & Television Award for Actress in a Supporting Role.

 Starring in Peter Jackson’s The Lovely Bones

-Ronan starred as Susie Salmon in Peter Jackson’s supernatural drama, The Lovely Bones in 2009.
-Her character is murdered by her neighbour and spends her afterlife watching her family.
+Ronan starred as Susie Salmon in Peter Jackson’s supernatural drama, The Lovely Bones in 2009, a haunting and emotionally charged film adaptation of Alice Sebold’s novel.
+It tells the story of a young girl who watches over her family from the afterlife after being brutally murdered.
 Ronan received a host of award nominations for the film including a BAFTA for Best Actress.